langchain-ai/langgraphjs/docs/docs/tutorials/index.md

 Learn the basics of LangGraph through a comprehensive quick start in which you will build an agent from scratch.

 - [Quick Start](quickstart.ipynb)
+- [LangGraph Cloud Quick Start](https://langchain-ai.github.io/langgraph/cloud/quick_start/): In this tutorial, you will build and deploy an agent to LangGraph Cloud.

 ## Use cases